 - You may need extra oxygen if your blood oxygen level is lower than it should be.
 You may get oxygen through a mask placed over your nose and mouth or through small tubes placed in your nostrils.
 Ask your healthcare provider before you take off the mask or oxygen tubing.

 - A pulse oximeter is a device that measures the amount of oxygen in your blood.
 A cord with a clip or sticky strip is placed on your finger, ear, or toe.
 The other end of the cord is hooked to a machine.

 During your procedure:

-- Your caregiver will use fluoroscopy (a type of x-ray) and a contrast dye to see your bile duct more clearly.
-The dye will also help your caregiver see if you have gallstones, tumors, or narrowing of your bile duct.
-Fluoroscopy will also help your caregiver place your stent.
+- Your healthcare provider will use fluoroscopy (a type of x-ray) and a contrast dye to see your bile duct more clearly.
+The dye will also help your healthcare provider see if you have gallstones, tumors, or narrowing of your bile duct.
+Fluoroscopy will also help your healthcare provider place your stent.
 A thin wire will be put through the scope and deep in your bile duct.
-Your caregiver will slide the stent over the wire to the area of your blockage.
+Your healthcare provider will slide the stent over the wire to the area of your blockage.
 Once the stent is in place, the wire and endoscope will be removed.
 A sample of your bile duct tissue may be removed and sent to a lab for testing.
 A portion of your bile duct may also be removed if it is causing part of your blockage.
 An x-ray of your abdomen may be taken to check the position of the stent.

 After your procedure:

 You will be taken to a room where you will rest until you are fully awake.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you will be able to go home.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you will be able to go home.
 If you are staying in the hospital, you will be taken back to your hospital room.